Variable Star

-Variable Star is a 2006 science fiction novel by American author Spider Robinson, based on the surviving seven pages of an eight-page 1955 novel outline by the late Robert A. Heinlein († 1988).
+Variable Star is a 2006 science fiction novel by American author Spider Robinson, based on the surviving seven pages of an eight-page 1955 novel outline by Robert A. Heinlein, who died in 1988.
 The book is set in a divergent offshoot of Heinlein's Future History and contains many references to works by Heinlein and other authors.
 It describes the coming of age of a young musician who signs on to the crew of a starship as a way of escaping from a failed romance.
 Robinson posted a note on his website in 2009 noting that his agent had sold a trilogy of sequels based on the novel and its characters.

 From Heinlein to Robinson

 The Heinlein Prize Trust selected Robinson to create a novel from Heinlein's outline; the outline, however, lacked an ending.
 Robinson's publishers encouraged him to write in his own style, not Heinlein's, and the abundance of profanity and puns makes it clear that this is not a Heinlein novel.
 The outline is almost exactly contemporaneous with Heinlein's juvenile novel Time for the Stars, and shares many of its details, such as the use of faster-than-light telepathic communication between twins.
 Although Heinlein apparently wrote the outline for Variable Star to be used, like Time for the Stars, as part of his Scribner's juvenile series, Robinson's realization deals with a variety of topics, including drugs and sexuality, that would have been completely unacceptable for a juvenile novel in 1955.
 Heinlein's original title for Variable Star was The Stars are a Clock.